spilliton/track_that/README.md

 ]);
 ```

-There is a lot of redundancy here, none of which can be minified.
-Plus the #newsfeed selection happens 3 different times.
+There is a lot of redundancy here, none of which can be minified and the #newsfeed selection happens 3 different times.
 Let's optimize with some variables.

 ``` javascript
 var top_controls = 'Top Controls';